omeednazemi02-sudo/Detection-Lab/README.md

 After applying the firewall rule, the attacker machine was no longer able to establish an SSH connection to the monitored endpoint, confirming the successful mitigation of the attack.

 <img width="1000" height="500" alt="image" src="https://github.com/user-attachments/assets/010eeb0d-1d81-41d4-b178-6ce65a887c31" />

+## Challenges & Lessons Learned

+- **Wazuh agent connectivity** required careful attention to the manager IP configuration in `ossec.conf` on the victim VM — an incorrect IP caused the agent to appear offline in the dashboard.
+- **Alert tuning** — Wazuh's default rules triggered alerts at relatively low thresholds, which in a real environment could generate noise.
+This highlighted the importance of tuning detection rules to reduce false positives.
+- **iptables persistence** — the firewall rule applied during incident response does not survive a reboot by default.
+In production, rules would need to be saved using `iptables-save` or managed through a persistent firewall tool like `ufw`.
+- **Key takeaway:** Even a simple brute-force scenario demonstrates the full SOC workflow — log ingestion, alert triage, investigation, and containment — reinforcing why each step matters in a real incident.